ten-protocol/foundation/governance-guidelines.md

 #### 5.2.5 Other Business Governance Proposals
 Restrictions on individual Participants or a group to initiate Governance Proposals; in the event of disruptive behaviour.
+[GT] Could restrictions also include sanctioned participants and those who fail KYC/AML checks in addition to disruptive behaviour?

 Audit: the Board may request an audit of the activities and services provided by the Operator, no more frequently than every year, unless an emergency audit is authorised through a Business Governance Proposal.